flenniken/statictea/docs/messages.md

     "Expected a variables.", ## wExpectedVariable
-    "The listLoop state argument exists but the callback doesn\'t have a state parameter.", ## wMissingStateVar "Expected the callback\'s third parameter to be a list, got $1.", ## wCallbackListParam "The callback has a required state parameter but it is being not passed to it."]
+    "The listLoop state argument exists but the callback doesn\'t have a state parameter.", ## wMissingStateVar "Expected the callback\'s third parameter to be a list, got $1.", ## wCallbackListParam "The callback has a required state parameter but it is being not passed to it.", ## wStateRequired "Invalid return; use a bare return in a user function or use it in a bare if statement."]
 ```

 # WarningData